• Train Strike Information and Other Service Disruptions

 • SNCB/NS: Strike

-• EuroCity and EuroCity Direct trains will run less often than usual.
+• EuroCity and EuroCity Direct will run a limited service.

-• EuroCity Direct trains will only run to and from Rotterdam Centraal and will not stop at Schiphol Airport, Amsterdam Zuid, Almere Centrum, Almere Buiten or Lelystad Centrum.
+• Eurocity Direct will not depart and stop at Schiphol Airport, Amsterdam Zuid, Almere Centrum, Almere Buiten of Lelystad Centrum.
+The start and final station of this train is Rotterdam Centraal.

 If your train is affected, please contact our Customer Service team to request a refund or exchange.